cdiener/micom/README.rst

-## This repo has moves to https://github.com/resendislab/micom and will not be updated!
+**This repo has moved to https://github.com/resendislab/micom and will not be updated!**

 .. image:: https://github.com/cdiener/micom/raw/master/micom.png